 Secret 5: Be a role-model

 Experience the process of learning with your child too.
 Your preschooler will be much more excited to learn something if they feel your excitement!
 You will both benefit so much from this process.

 Patience and Praise.
 These two qualities help make learning Chinese a fun and natural part of everyday life.
 Studies on brain growth and early language development have shown that language acquisition in infants is dependent on their early neural connections (synapses).
 These connections are stimulated through responsive interaction with others, ideally during the first two years of life.
 The most effective learning occurs when these interactive experiences are both nurturing and enjoyable.
 The more positive, fun and importantly, natural, a child’s experiences; the easier it is for them to pick up one, two and even three languages simultaneously.

-Chengzhu Mandarin Education is having a holiday program from 28 Nov to 2 Dec 2016, for children aged 6 months to 9 years old!
+Chengzhu Mandarin Centre is having a holiday program from 10 to 14 Jun 2019, for children aged 6 months to 10 years old!
 For more info, click here.

 For more tips from the experts, read our Enrichment and Preschool Guide